The Clearway team frequently receives enquiries about the costs of commercial waste disposal. Since there…

 The Government said two-thirds of fly-tipping involved household waste and the number of ‘significant/multi’ load incidents increased last year by a shocking 45%.
 Furthermore, the involvement of serious and organised criminal gangs in the waste sector appears to be increasing and these gangs are often involved in large-scale dumping.

 So what can we do to prevent this happening on our property…. which would make us liable for the eye-watering vacant property clearance costs?
-And they can be eye-watering… tens of thousands of pounds to clear a site.
+And they can be eye-watering… tens of thousands of pounds to remove fly-tipped rubbish from a site.
 This is because the waste often includes hazardous materials: e.g. needles and drug paraphernalia, or dangerous/noxious substances which require biohazard cleaning company to handle them.